qooxdoo/qooxdoo/docs/mobile/getting_started.md

 # Getting Started with Qooxdoo Mobile

-Working with Mobile requires downloading and using Qooxdoo's compiler tolchain.
+Working with Mobile requires downloading and using Qooxdoo's compiler toolchain.
 See here for the [Qooxdoo requirements](../README.md), and follow its _Installation and Setup_ section.
 This requirement applies to the development phase only, the final app is independent of the SDK.